rick427/dj-events-backend/README.md

-# Strapi application
+# Dj Events Backend

-A quick description of your strapi application
+A Strapi backend solution for the DJ events app.